 Femoral Head Ostectomy

-This surgery is considered when the head of the femur bone is fractured or in cases of severe hip dysplasia: the leg remains functional and it stops the severe pain of the femur bone rubbing against the damaged hip socket.
+This surgery, known as a FHO, is considered when the head of the femur bone is fractured or in cases of severe hip dysplasia: when the operation is successful, the leg regains function and it stops the severe pain of the femur bone rubbing against the damaged hip socket.

-This fancy sounding surgery is where we cut off the top inch or so of the femur bone so that it doesn't rub and grate on the hip bone.
+This surgery might sound sophisticated, but basically we're simply removing the head and sometimes a little of the shaft of the femur bone so that it doesn't rub and grate on the hip bone.

-Possible reasons for needing to do this are severe damage to the pelvis or femora head, typical of being hit by a car or for advanced cases of arthritis of the hip joint.
+Possible reasons for needing to do this are severe damage to the pelvis or femoral head, dislocation of the hip joint... common in "hit by car" accidents... or for advanced cases of arthritis of the hip.

-I do this surgery at our hospital, other vets like to refer to specialists for femora head removals.
+I do this surgery at our hospital, other vets like to refer to specialists for femoral head removals.

 Speaking of specialists...there are now physical therapists for pets in most states just like there are for human orthopedic patients.